 1. Create great work

 This is where it all starts.
 Without good work, you can’t expect to create a successful career or business.
 You need to be very clear about what it is you are making, and who you are making it for.

 2. Get to know your target market

-As with every other business you need to find out as much as you can about who might want to buy your art—locally, nationally, internationally.
+As with every other business, you need to find out as much as you can about who might want to buy your art—locally, nationally, and internationally.
 You need to stay in touch with new developments in the art industry, how the economy in various places is affecting art buyers, etc.